 Residents are responsible to buy personal hygiene items such as shaving cream, toothpaste, deodorant, nail clippers, and so on.
 These items can be ordered through the Deer Lodge Centre Gift Shop.

+Families are integral partners in the care of residents at Deer Lodge Centre.
 Family and friends may visit as often as they like.
-Children are welcome at Deer Lodge Centre, but an adult must escort small children.
+Children are welcome within the Centre, but adult supervision is required.

 Visitors need to be respectful of the needs of patients and residents.
 The Centre has set up quiet hours between 9:00 p.m. and 8:00 a.m.
-During quiet hours, visitors may not be able to visit in a resident room, particularly in shared accommodation.
-Rest and relaxation needs of the other residents in the room and in the unit must be considered.
-Visits may occur in public areas.
+During quiet hours, rest and relaxation needs of the other residents in the room and in the unit must be considered.

 Deer Lodge Centre provides educational opportunities for students from all health care professions.
 A qualified staff member always supervises students.
 You may be asked to have a student assigned to you.
 Your participation in student experiences is voluntary.